-When drawing the head from profile, start by arranging your two basic shapes so that they roughly resemble the angle you’re looking for.
+When drawing a head from profile, start by arranging your two basic shapes so that they roughly resemble the angle you’re looking for.
 Once you have a good approximation of the relationships between the shapes, you can start building the rest of your drawing from that foundation.
 As you will see from this example and those following, the sphere and pyramid arrangement can really help hold your drawings together.

-02. Straight On
+02. Straight on

 The straight-on is probably the angle we’re most familiar with, as it is the angle at which we see and interact with most people in real life.
 Still, breaking it down into the basic shapes of a sphere and pyramid will help you maintain the proper proportions and relationships throughout the face.

 This is a difficult angle to visualise because we rarely see people from this vantage point.
 In fact, this was the angle I had the most trouble with when I was a young artist.
 However, breaking the head down into these two simple shapes will make this angle less intimidating.
-If you find it difficult to rotate the shapes in your head, try gluing a ball and a 4-sided die together, and see how the shapes change when you turn them.
+If you find it difficult to rotate the shapes in your head, try gluing a ball and a four-sided die together, and see how the shapes change when you turn them.

-04. Up Three-Quarters
+04. Up three-quarters